No School Day Nature Camps!

-No school for your child on November 1st?
-Looking for something to keep their brains active while not in the classroom?
-Let your children enjoy learning about their impact on the outdoors through a fun day planned with activities such as games, crafts, music, and more!
-Kids will learn through the Leave No Trace principles about how to enjoy the outdoors responsibly.
+No school scheduled for your child?
+Looking for something to keep their brains and bodies active while not in the classroom?
+At No School Nature Camp, your child will learn through play outdoors and enjoy a fun day planned with activities like games, crafts, music, and more!
+Each scheduled date will have a different seasonal theme.

 Time: 8:30am - 3:30pm